 - Maintain the interior and exterior appearance and functionality of facilities.

-- Provide assistance to users, drivers, and operators of the DPW’s fleet equipment.
+- Assist users, drivers, and operators of the DPW’s fleet equipment.

 - Serve as lead worker for Operation Driver Workers (ODWs) assigned to perform garage-related activities.

-- Act as liaison between the equipment operators and repair staff, first and second shifts, and between Fleet Services and other departments and sections.
+- Liaise between the equipment operators and repair staff on both first and second shifts and between Fleet Services and other departments and sections.